 But if you are going to train again within about 8 to 9 hours you must include high glycemic index carbohydrate foods in your meal because it will replenish muscle glycogen store faster and promote rapid recovery.

 If your recovery period is about 24 hours or more then carbohydrate need for recovery is not much critical.
-You can add protein to your carbohydrate food in a post-workout meal so that it will maintain a healthy recovery rate and enhance glycogen store.
+You can add protein to your carbohydrate food in a post-workout meal so that it will maintain a healthy recovery rate and enhance glycogen storage.

 It is also recommended to consume 1 to 4 gm of carbohydrate in pre-workout meal before 1 to 4 hours of workout session

 Below given is the recommendation for carbohydrate loading at pre/mid/post workout

 |Carbs Loading strategy||Timing||Carbs amount|